Jehjay/corekara/README.md

 `pip install geopy`

-- foliam, create a map of any location in the world using latitude and longitude values
+- folium, helps you create a map of any location in the world using latitude and longitude values.

 `conda install -c conda-forge folium`

-__GUI-FRAMEWORK</b__
+__GUI-FRAMEWORK__

-Tkinter
+__*Tkinter*__ was used to create a GUI interface for the app.

 __TO RUN PROGRAM__